How Resource Library differs from paper-printed art magazines and scholarly journals

 Service to diverse publics

 As would be the case with a physical public library serving the needs of diverse publics, Resource Library is of service to a broad spectrum of individuals in terms of intellectual development, physical ability, and education.
 Resource Library includes aspects of both a popular magazine and a scholarly journal.
 It maintains a balance between both emphases.

 Paper-printed American art periodicals usually do not co-emphasize popular and scholarly material and serve a narrower spectrum of publics.

 Resource Library complies with generally accepted standards to facilitate reading by the visually handicapped.
-Also, by the use of text-to-speech software, visually impaired individuals can listen to the text contained in Resource Library's pages.
+All texts and mages may be easily magnified to limits imposed by browser software.
+Also, by the use of text-to-speech software, visually impaired individuals can listen to the text contained in Resource Library's pages..
 HTML, exclusively utilized by Resource Library, facilitates text translation for the benefit of readers not proficient in English.

 Paper-printed periodicals sometimes publish multiple editions by language.
-In the case of American art magazines this is not presently done.
+In the case of American art magazines to our knowledge this is not presently done.
+In addition, readers must use magnifying glasses to enlarge material on pages.

 Organization of contents